 Reiche believed that the Nazca had created the lines using grids, making smaller versions of the drawings and then transposing them onto a larger design.
 She even found markings she believed showed this initial process near some of the figures.
 Although the use of this method cannot be confirmed, there is evidence that the Nazca used some form of surveying technique in their production of the designs.
 Wooden pegs, dated to the time of the Nazca, have been found near the ends of long lines, implying they were used as markers of some kind.

 The Nazca were very able weavers, and this ability could have translated into general pattern-making facility as well.
 Also, there is a similarity between figures they used on their pottery and some of the geoglyph forms.
 This seems to indicate their aptitude and predisposition to be the creators of the figures.

 Nevertheless, some have publicly doubted the Nazca’s ability to create such works, given their earthbound perspective.
-Chief among these doubters is the Swiss author and UFO theorist, Erich von Däniken, who claimed in his 1968 book, Chariot of the Gods?, that the Nazca Lines were in fact landing strips for alien spacecraft.
+Chief among these doubters is the Swiss author and UFO theorist, Erich von Däniken (of Mystery Park fame), who claimed in his 1968 book, Chariots of the Gods, that the Nazca Lines were in fact landing strips for alien spacecraft.

 Another attempt to explain how the Nazca could have created the lines, when they are only fully visible from the air, was made by Jim Woodman in the late 1970s.
 He believed that the Nazca could have constructed basic hot air balloons, using materials available to them, in order to survey their designs from above.
 To prove this point, Woodman and balloonist Julian Nott set out to create a prototype of such a balloon and to attempt flight.
 They created a balloon out of cotton fabric, inflated it using only the heat from a wood fire, and attached a reed basket to it as their gondola.
 They did manage to get airborne, but this success does not prove that the Nazca did so too.